Delivery mode: Grouped study using Moodle

 Publication Manual of the American Psychological Association

-Early access to the Learning Management System, Moodle, begins one week before the official start date of your course, at that time you will have limited access to the course.
-On the Official Start Date of the course, instructors will be available and the discussion forums will automatically become active.
+Early access to the Moodle Learning Management System begins a few days before the official start date of your course.
+At that time you will have limited access to the course.
+On the Official Start Date of the course, instructors will be available and the discussion forums will become active.